alonot/cncurses/readme.md

 one can stop the propogation of event using `event_object.stop_propogation` and prevent default behaviour using `event_object.prevent_default`

+##### z-index:

+- Not implemented yet, However, keeping negative z-index of a child inside a `View` will result in rendering of the child before border is placed.

 #### Focus

 One can use tab to focus on focusable element.
 An element can be made focusable by setting a non-negative `taborder` style property.
-The main use and aim of this feature is in future when library enable support for `Forms`
+The main use and aim of this feature is in future when library enable support for `Forms` `check_for_change` function have to update the Iview of current focused element and curr_active element if they have been changed.

 #### Scrolling with Keyboard

 - Whenever users clicks on any view the deepest child with overflow set to scroll becomes current `active` iview.
 - On further interactions with keyboard UP, DOWN, RIGHT,LEFT, this currect `active` child's scroll behaviour is triggered.
 - When an elements comes into focus through tab, and it is scrollable then current `active` is set to that same element.

 ## Fote Note